inloop/easyrelease/README.md

 ### Status

+See the [CHANGELOG](CHANGELOG.md).
 Plugin is in early stages.
 It is based on what we used in our applications and works well for us, but we are sure there are other use-cases or ways it can be improved.
 It is already available from Maven Central Repository.

 ### Usage